jgollenz/LIEF/doc/sphinx/tutorials/08_elf_bin2lib.rst

 function won't be inlined by the compiler.
 Indeed, if the function check is inlined, there won't be an address associated to this function.

-This figure sump-up the execution flow:
+This figure sums-up the execution flow:

 .. figure:: ../_static/tutorial/08/bin2lib_a.png
   :align: center